Is this!?....MON DIEU!!

 - In The Nutty Professor 2, Buddy Love, who turned into a baby after being tricked into drinking the youth potion happened to pee on the Dean after he picks him up.

-- Inverted by playing it for drama in Watership Down, when the dog being lured to the Efrafan attackers stops to piddle on the power pylon rather than chase Hyzenthlay.
-How often does Urine Trouble put lives at risk?
+- Played for drama in Watership Down, when the dog being lured to the Efrafan attackers stops to piddle on the power pylon rather than chase Hyzenthlay.
+How often does this trope put lives at risk?

 - Rather spoils the moment for Marty in Back To The Future Part III, when he meets the infant who's the first of the McFly family born in America.